Norm Thompson Outfitters: History

 Norm Thompson grew to sales of $110 million and 400 employees for 1995, but had to cut back the next year when they closed the downtown Portland store along with shutting down The Primary Layer catalog.
 Cuts were made due to poor economic conditions.
 At the time, catalog sales represented 90 percent of revenues, and the closed catalog only contributed around 7 percent.
 After the closures, they still had two Portland stores and three outlet locations in Oregon.
 Also in 1996, Rebecca Jewett took over as president of the company while John Emrick retained his titles as chairman and CEO.
 The city of Portland gave the company a Businesses for an Environmentally Sustainable Tomorrow award for energy efficiency in 1997.
 Following the 2001 anthrax attacks, Norm Thompson stopped using corn starch in the catalog printing process to avoid the appearance of any powdery substance on the catalogs.

 Because of Norm Thompson Outfitters' use of environmentally friendly practices, including using recycled paper in catalogs, the Center for a New American Dream inducted the company into the Green Mail Hall of Fame in 2004.
 The company expanded their headquarters in 2005 by leasing an adjacent building.
 In March 2006, the company closed its original store in northwest Portland, leaving two outlet stores and the location at the Portland Airport as their only retail locations.
 At that time, sales at the company had grown to approximately $200 million annually, with the Sahalie and Solutions brands as the largest divisions.
 Sahalie had previously been the Early Winters brand and catalog.

 That same month Golden Gate Capital Partners' Catalog Holdings subsidiary purchased Norm Thompson.
 Catalog Holdings already owned brands such as Spiegel and Newport News.
 Neale Attenborough took over as CEO from Emrick after the sale.
 The Hillsboro call center was closed in 2007 with those operations consolidated with a sister company's operations in Pennsylvania, while the headquarters remained in Hillsboro with 150 employees.
 By 2008, the store at the Portland Airport had closed to be replaced by a Columbia Sportswear store.

 In May 2016, the company announced that it would be closing its Hillsboro headquarters, in late summer 2016.
 Around 80 people were working there, of which 46 were to be laid off and the others potentially relocated.
 Only 13 were due to continue working in the area, at a new satellite office near the to-be-closed headquarters office on Aloclek Drive.

 Operations

-Norm Thompson Outfitters is headquartered in Middleton, Massachusetts, while the distribution center is in Irvine, Pennsylvania.
+Norm Thompson Outfitters was headquartered in Middleton, Massachusetts, while the distribution center is in Irvine, Pennsylvania.
 They sell high-end items ranging from men's and women's apparel to shoes, food, gift items.
 Furniture, and kitchenware among other products.
 More than 80 percent of customers are women.
 The Solutions brand is the biggest seller followed by the main Norm Thompson catalog and Sahalie.